elsayed-lab/cure_fail_host_analyses/README.md

     longer, but the maximum memory usage falls to ~ 30-40G.
 If your machine has less than that, then I think some things are doomed to fail.
+3.  methods: Not in the Makefile.
+By default, my pairwise differential expression method attempts to perform ~ 6 different ways of doing the analyses.
+This is the primary reason it is so memory hungry.
+An easy way to dramatically decrease the memory usage and time is to edit the top of the 01datastructures.Rmd document and set some more elements of the 'methods' variable to FALSE.
+Just note that our tables primarily rely on the DESeq2 results, so if you turn that off, you will by definition get different results.
+Also, it is fun to poke at the different methods and see how their various assumptions affect the results.

 # Generating the html/rda/excel output files